May Transition Guide for Turf and Root Zone Watering in the Colorado Mountains

 Published April 28, 2026

 Earth-Wise supports mountain properties through turf care, deep root watering, plant health care, and consultations when something in the walk worries you.
+Read sustainable mountain turf if you want the longer view on height, water, and soil together.

 Note thin stripes along pavement, dog corners, and anywhere plow stakes sat all winter.
 Raise the deck before heat arrives so blades shade soil and crowns stay cooler.
 If color looks uneven, separate irrigation gaps from nutrient questions before you buy another bag.
+Our turf team prefers photos with a short note about when sprinklers actually run.

 If sprinklers just opened, run each zone once with a notebook.
 Mark heads that throw into bark or pack needles into corners where trunks stay wet then dry.
 Fixing spray paths supports plant health and reduces odd pockets of dry turf beside soaked beds.

 Mountain lots often carry inches of topsoil over tight subsoil.
 That profile dries fast on south faces.
-Professional deep root watering can supplement sprinklers when mature trees need steady root zone moisture through dry May weeks.
+Professional deep root watering can supplement sprinklers when mature trees need steady root-zone moisture through dry May weeks.
 Mention gate width and slope if equipment access is tight in Carbondale or Basalt.

 If you notice cracks in soil near a leaner, cable wear, or deadwood that grew heavier since last season, add consultations or cabling and bracing to the list before summer wind events stack.
+Fuel work and water work do not replace weight and leverage questions on big stems over roofs and decks.

-Step seven: bring a short packet when you request a quote
+A short packet when you request a quote

 Wide shots, close shots of stressed leaves or turf, a rough sketch of zones, and the date you plan to host guests or open a rental all help crews sequence visits.
 Request a quote when the list outgrows a weekend.